 Best Practices for Biosecurity in Aquatic Settings

-High water quality is a must.
-Regular cleaning, good filters, and water treatments create a place where ich can’t thrive.
-Remember to replace UV sterilizer lamps every 10 months or after 7,000 hours to keep them working well.
-By following these steps, we can greatly lower the chance of ich outbreaks, keeping our fish safe.
+High water quality is crucial.
+Regular cleaning, maintaining efficient filtration, and using water treatments help create an environment where ich struggles to survive.
+Don’t forget to replace UV sterilizer bulbs every 10 months or after around 7,000 hours of use to keep them functioning effectively.